There are many pieces of evidence needed for a DWI conviction.

 - The loss of your driver’s license for up to two years

 Going through the legal process without representation can be intimidating.
-A criminal defense lawyer in Houston, TX can work to have the charges against you dropped, reduced, or dismissed.
+A Houston criminal defense lawyer can work to have the charges against you dropped, reduced, or dismissed.

-Your lawyer’s goal is to minimize the impact this charge will have on your future.
+Your defense attorney’s goal is to minimize the impact this charge will have on your future.
 They will review the circumstances of your arrest to determine what strategies could work to safeguard your interests.

 - Determine whether there was probable cause for the initial encounter with law enforcement